Here is my CV; Contact: hanbin973@snu.ac.kr

 2023

 Description: Earlier studies have found that cell-level tests for detecting differentially expressed genes (DEGs) exhibit inflated type 1 error in multi-subject scRNA-seq data.
 Pseudoreplication ā cells from a same subject are non-independent observations ā is thought to be the major cause which motivates the use of the pseudobulk.
-In this work, we argue that distributional misspecification, rather than pseudoreplication, might be a major cause of the inflated type 1 error in scRNA-seq DEG.
-We propose a simple solution to existing cell-level test methods that makes them robust against distributional misspecification.
-Using real data, we show that the robust generalized linear models (GLMs) that are free of distribution constraints perform well, providing both controlled type 1 error and high statistical power.
-Since the solution is widely available in existing software, it can be immediately adapted to scRNA-seq analysis ecosystems.
+In this work, we argue that distributional misspecification can be another, if not primary, cause of the inflated type 1 error in scRNA-seq DEG.
+We show that the robust sandwich estimator for distributionally misspecified maximum likelihood estimator (MLE) produces calibrated type 1 error rate.
+Using real data, we show that the robust method performs surprisingly well, providing both controlled type 1 error and high statistical power, and is superior to many other methods that explicitly account only for pseudoreplication.
+Since our suggested solution is already available in existing software, it can be immediately adapted to scRNA-seq analysis ecosystems.

 -